 Each Research Team Seminar consists of up to 10 scholars—including one or two who serve as chair/s—who meet at SAR’s Santa Fe campus for a two- to three- day discussion.
 In preparation for the seminar, the chair is asked to identify discussion topics and may require participants to prepare and circulate papers.
 Following the seminar, the chair is required to submit a 1,500-word summary for use on the School’s web site and annual report.

 Seminars are held in the School’s comfortable and fully staffed seminar house, which has a meeting room, dining room, kitchen, private bedrooms for participants, and a pleasant courtyard.
 Every effort is made to create an atmosphere in which participants can meet without interruption or distraction.
 Funding provided by NSF allows SAR to provide round-trip coach airfare, lodging, and all meals for up to ten participants.
-Travel costs are reimbursed at a rate of $600 per participant for domestic travel.
-SAR will reimburse travel costs for four international participants at a rate of $1,400 each.
+Travel costs are reimbursed at a rate of up to $900 per participant for domestic travel and up to $2,400 for international travel.
+Funding is limited to four international participants.

 For questions, please call (505) 954-7237 or email: email@example.com